 The Oath of Allegiance is taken during your naturalization ceremony.
 The USCIS will mail you your ceremony’s date, time, and location.

 Step #9: Take the Oath of Allegiance to the United States.

 You can only become a naturalized citizen once you take the Oath of Allegiance.
 After the ceremony, you will receive your Certificate of Naturalization.

 Citizenship serves as the unifying fabric that binds together individuals across the United States.
 Rather than being defined by factors such as race or religion, our nation is founded upon the shared principles of freedom, liberty, and equality.
 These values transcend individual differences and form the cornerstone of our collective identity as Americans.
 Take the time to review some of the rights and responsibilities held by U.S. citizens.

 When Seeking Florida Citizenship Through Marriage, We Can Help

-With our extensive experience and in-depth understanding of the naturalization process, our immigration attorneys at Casais & Prias are well-equipped to guide you on your path to becoming a naturalized citizen.
+With our extensive experience and in-depth understanding of the naturalization process (for all marriage – opposite-sex and same-sex), our immigration attorneys at Casais & Prias are well-equipped to guide you on your path to becoming a naturalized citizen.

 Let us handle the complexities and intricacies of the system, allowing you to navigate the journey with confidence and peace of mind.
 Contact us today and take the first step toward achieving your dream of U.S. citizenship.